todirbg/Replay_Extender/README.md

 Datarefs are defined in rextconf.txt file.
 Datarefs must be writable in order to be replayed.
 It is responsibility of the aircraft author not to record datarefs that are tracked by X-Plane itself.

+Compatible with X-Plane 10 and 11 WIN/LIN/MAC

+*Only xp11/Win/Lin tested by me

 Licensed under GPL v2